COVID grads face college: ‘I didn’t really learn anything’ - NewsBreak

 The pandemic led many high schoolers to disengage at a time when they would usually be preparing for college or careers, said Rey Saldaña, president and CEO of Communities in Schools, a nonprofit group that places counselors in public schools in 26 states.

 His group worked in some districts where hundreds of students simply didn’t return after classrooms reopened.
-In Charlotte, North Carolina, the allure of steady paychecks kept many students away from school even after in-person classes resumed, said Shakaka Perry, a reengagement coordinator for Communities in Schools.5 high school students to serve as National Student Poets
+In Charlotte, North Carolina, the allure of steady paychecks kept many students away from school even after in-person classes resumed, said Shakaka Perry, a reengagement coordinator for Communities in Schools.

 Perry and her colleagues spent last school year bringing students back to school and getting them ready for graduation.
 But when she thinks about whether they’re ready for college, she has doubts: “It’s going to be an awakening.”